 My sophomore year there, the incoming freshman class was different.
 I recognized many of them were not from Dallas but were from far-flung corners of the metroplex; most of them went to middle schools like Parkhill or Renner.
 They were wealthier.
 They drove brand new Jeeps.
 And each class behind me, it felt, got whiter and whiter, and wealthier and wealthier.
 One night, at a party of a friend of a friend, I stumbled into a room filled floor to ceiling with illegal game — the foot of an elephant, a bust of a giraffe.
 This was not, realistically, the type of house that someone who went to public school in Dallas would live in.

 But that was part of the Booker T. experience.
-It was not dissimilar to school events like speeches from Kevin Bacon and Glenn Close.
+It was not dissimilar to school events like speeches from Kevin Bacon, Glenn Close, and Isabella Rosselini.
 The place felt elite.
-We had writing workshops, costume budgets, and sewing rooms full of Brother sewing machines.
+We had writing workshops.
+Costume budgets.
+Sewing rooms full of Brother sewing machines.
 Entire semesters were devoted to stage makeup.
 We wrote and produced plays and were given access to high-end lighting rigs and technology.

 And we took parental malfeasance as a given.
+We drove out to Richardson on the weekends and never asked ourselves how those kids from Richardson got in in the first place.
 We — I — did not understand the magnitude of the theft we were witnessing.
 We didn’t have a sense of the broader picture.

 Just three years ago, another elite magnet, Charleston, South Carolina based Academic Magnet High School came under fire for a similar (if not exactly the same) scandal.
 Post and Courier reporter Steve Bailey wrote about what he referred to as a scandal hidden in plain sight: AMHS, one of the most elite magnets in the area, had slowly become overwhelmingly white.
 Over the course of a decade, the school went from being 23 percent black in a district that was more than 40 percent black to being 3 percent black in a district that largely hadn’t change.
 In one class, only two out of 150 students were black.
 Only three of the 41 teachers were black.